-Draconus is a great arcade action game developed by Cognito in 1988 and released Atari 8-bit, C64, ZX Spectrum only!
+Draconus is a great action platform game developed by Cognito in 1988 and released for the Atari XE/XL, C64 and ZX Spectrum!

-You control Frognum, whose task is to reclaim his kingdom from the Tyrant beast.
-Find the four special abilities in order metamorphose into your waterborne Draconewt and face the evil!
-You'll encounter bats, balls or giant rats which general follow fixed paths but may also swarm and chase you!
-There are two primary weapons at your disposal to eliminate these enemies; you may punch and claw them, or you may incinerate them with your fire breath.
-Fire breathing is limited but may be replenished once in a while by collecting items.
-The atmosphere is at times truly adrenalin-pumping with the repeated shock factor of reaching a new screen that was teeming with large monsters and swirling, squidgy pulsating blobs.
-Note that, enemy contact reduces your life energy which may also be refilled by collectible symbols.
-On loss of all life energy Frognum loses one life and restarts from the last Record slab.
-The action is great I believe, and this happens to be one of the best arcade games released on the 8 bit computer, followed but its sequel Dragonus 2!
+STORY / GAMEPLAY You control Frognum, whose task is to reclaim his kingdom from the Tyrant beast.
+Find the four special abilities to metamorphose into your waterborne Draconewt and face the evil!
+You'll encounter bats, deadly balls or giant rats that generally follow fixed paths but may also swarm and chase you!
+There are two primary weapons at your disposal to eliminate these enemies; you may punch and claw them or you may incinerate them with your fire breath.
+Fire breathing is limited but can be replenished once in a while by collecting items.
+The atmosphere is at times truly adrenalin-pumping with the repeated shock factor of reaching a new screen that's teeming with large monsters and swirling, squidgy pulsating blobs.
+Note that an enemy contact reduces your life energy which can also be refilled by collectible symbols.
+Upon losing all your life energy Frognum loses a life and restarts from the last Record slab.
+The action is great I believe and this happens to be one of the best action platform games released for the 8 bit computers, followed but its sequel Dragonus 2!

-The graphics are great on the 8bit Atari, having detail using different color palette in each screen (though the background color remains black...).
-The graphics are almost identical to the Commodore 64 version too.
-The sprites animation is a bit bulky, but can be easily adapted.
-Now as far as the sound, this games features one of the most memorable tunes for me really!
-Note that it's music has been remixed a lot by many people.
-But although I liked it a lot on my 8bit Atari (65XE), I was amazed by the C64 version (well, I'm a great fan of SID chip).
-The games does not have any sfx, but only this awesome game tune.
+GRAPHICS / SOUND The graphics are great on the 8bit Atari with details in different color palettes on each screen (though the background color remains black).
+The graphics are almost identical to the Commodore 64 version.
+The sprites' animation is a bit "bulky", but can be easily adapted.
+As far as the sound, this games features one of the most memorable tunes!
+Note that its music has been remixed a lot by many artist.
+But although I liked it a lot on my 8bit Atari (65XE), I was amazed by the C64 version (well, I'm a great fan of the SID chip anyway).
+The games does not have any sound effects but only this awesome game tune.

 CPU: MOS Technology 6502C (1.79MHz for NTSC / 1.77MHz for PAL) MEMORY: 16Kb, 64Kb to 128Kb RAM (600XL, 65XE/1200XL/800XL, 130XE respectively), 16-32Kb ROM GRAPHICS: Upto 16 colors on screen at 160x192 or 2 colors at 384x240 (overscan) from an 128 to 256 color palette (the last available only on GTIA chip found in later than the old 400/800 models).
 SOUND: (POKEY custom chip) sound generator of 4 voices, 3.5 octaves, capable for polyphonic music and sound effects.